Can You Lose More Than You Invest With Leverage?

 • Before losing more money than you have in your margin account you will receive a warning signal called a margin call telling you that you are running out of funds to support your open losses.

-Anyone trading with margin needs to understand how the account behaves under stress.
+Anyone trading with a margin account needs to understand how that account behaves under stress.
 A lack of margin knowledge leads to forced liquidations, not just losses.

 There are two types of trading accounts: